Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 💰 Price: Regular Entry ticket is 15 euros.

-Castel Sant’Angelo is a hidden gem and a fortress from the 2nd century AD.
-Throughout the many centuries, this fortress has played different roles and has gone through various renovations.
+Castel Sant’Angelo is a hidden gem and a 2nd-century AD fortress.
+Throughout the centuries, this fortress has played different roles and went through various renovations.

-At one point, this landmark was a papal residence during which a narrow bridge was constructed to connect it all the way to the Vatican to allow easy navigation for the Popes.
+At one point, this landmark was a papal residence, during which a narrow bridge was constructed to connect it to the Vatican, allowing for easy navigation for the Popes.

-The best part of Castel Sant’Angelo is the absolutely MESMERIZING views over Rome from both the coffee shop level and the highest rooftop level.
+The best part of Castel Sant’Angelo is the absolutely MESMERIZING views over Rome from both the coffee shop level and the rooftop.

 With these views and a nice cappuccino, this visit is the perfect prep for another day full of adventures in the Eternal City.